 Roof with insulation at ceiling with impermeable underlay

 This is a traditional roof detail with a ventilated roof space and horizontal ceiling.
-Ventilation should be provided into the roof space in accordance with Building Regulation F2 and British Standard BS 5250.
+Ventilation should be provided into the roof space in accordance with Approved Document C of the English building regulations (and its equivalents in Scotland, Northern Ireland and Wales), and British Standard BS 5250.

-Roof with insulation at ceiling with vapour permeable underlay
+Roof with insulation at ceiling with permeable underlay

 This roof detail shows a horizontal ceiling and using a vapour permeable underlay without roof space ventilation.